johnebere58/firebase_basemodel/README.md

 [![Buy Me A Coffee](https://bmc-cdn.nyc3.digitaloceanspaces.com/BMC-button-images/custom_images/orange_img.png "Buy Me A Coffee")](https://www.buymeacoffee.com/johnebere58 "Buy Me A Coffee")

+## Usage
+To use this plugin, please visit the [Storage Usage documentation](https://firebase.google.com/docs/storage/flutter/create-reference)

 ## Installation
 To use this plugin, add `firebase_basemodel` as a dependency in your pubspec.yaml file.